hongyusu/hongyusu.github.io/_posts/2015-11-11-track-my-exercies.md

 {% include JB/setup %}

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
-<script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>

-At the age of 30, I start to care more about myself :smiley: Later I decide to record the amount of exercises I have done with the hope that it will fire me up :gun: to do more and more.
+At the age of 30, I start to care more about myself :smiley: Later I decide to record the amount of exercises I have done with the hope that it will encourage me to do more and more.
 Basically, the exercises I love to do include

 1. `push up`, for chest muscle
-1. `pull up`, for back muscle
+1. `pull up`, for back and arm
-1. `bar dip`, for back muscle
+1. `bar dip`, for back and arm
 1. `wheel roll`, for abs :laughing:
 1. some lifting exercises, for arms :muscle:

+<script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>

 <style>

 body {
-  font: 10px sans-serif;
   shape-rendering: crispEdges;
 }